 - If you need to make a lot of frosting, I'd rather make one or double batch at the time , just because it's easier for the mixer and you won't risk messing up the ratios.

-When I'm making a three layer 6-inch cake and want to have enough buttercream to generously fill, frost and do various decorations (different colours etc.), I'll make a batch using 300 or 350g of butter.
+When I'm making a three-layer 6-inch cake and want to have enough buttercream to generously fill, frost and do various decorations (different colors etc.), I'll make a batch using 300 or 350g of butter.
 I'd rather have some leftover than not enough.

 Just move the serving slider until you see that number and it automatically calculates the rest. 🙂